ideo2004-afk/script-editor-obsidian/ARCHITECTURE.md

 The `detectExplicitFormat` function in `main.ts` is the single source of truth for identifying whether a line represents a Scene, Character, Dialogue, etc. Both `readingView.ts` and `editorExtension.ts` import this to ensure consistent rendering across all modes.

 ### Action Execution
 UI elements in `menus.ts` act as triggers.
-They call the implementation methods located in `main.ts` to perform the actual work (e.g., `plugin.renumberScenes(editor)`).
+They directly call the standalone implementation functions located within `menus.ts` (e.g., `renumberScenes(plugin, editor)`), reducing the burden on the main plugin instance.

 ## Maintenance Notes
 - When adding a new script element, update the Regexes and `detectExplicitFormat` in `main.ts`.